 Nada Ali Bahzad is an inherently passion-driven individual.
 When she graduated from university, she could not stop but to think about her next chapter as a professional.
-It is when she discovered with dismay that only few opportunities to apply her freshly acquired skills were opening up to her, that Nada took her future in her own hands, forging her own path to success.
+When she discovered with dismay that only a few opportunities to apply her freshly acquired skills were opening up to her, Nada took her future into her own hands, forging her own path to success.

 In 2018, an advertisement for an incubation programme at the Qatar Business Incubation Center inspired Nada.
-What if she too could apply her skills to launch an innovative entrepreunerial project in only 10 weeks?
-Convinced by this mission, Nada applied to the programme with the intention to create an impactful business venture that would benefit her professional career as much as her fellow youth.
+What if she too could apply her skills to launch an innovative entrepreneurial project in only 10 weeks?
+Convinced by this mission, Nada applied to the programme with the intention of creating an impactful business venture that would benefit her professional career as much as her fellow youth.

-For Nada, it was clear that her path was to ensure nobody in Qatar struggles in launching their professional careers.
+For Nada, it was clear that her path was to ensure no one in Qatar struggles with launching their professional career.

 “I had the idea of developing a platform to centralise all career development opportunities in Qatar,” Nada says.
 “I came up with the idea of offering online services to Qatar’s youth, supporting recent graduates in their professional and personal development”.
 Inspired by the Arabic word for ‘pathway’, Nada launched Masar, a forward-looking digital hub for youth empowerment and development.